SeniorHunter/xkb-windows-persian-configuration/README.md

 </layout>
 ```

-5) you have to add this part of code inside the layout:variantList block (it is a variant block)
+5) you have to add this part of code inside the layout:variantList block (it is a variant block) and save it

 ```xml
 <variant>